UPPMAX/programming_formalisms/docs/project_start/startup.md

 ```

-### Working on GitHub
+!!! info "Working on GitHub"

     - You can do basically the **same work at GitHub as in your local git repo**
     - The **graphical view** makes it easier to work with in everyday editing work at least.
         - Depends on your own preferences of course.
     - Here your commit each file at a time with the "commit button".
         - **No staging** that is.
         - Be aware of that feature!
     - **GitHub Actions** are workflows defined by you, like:
         - for automatic testing after each commit (Used in the test lessons)
         - for GitHub Pages, briefly covered in last session today or Extra reading: [Documentation](https://uppmax.github.io/programming_formalisms_intro/documentation_deeper.html).

 !!! note "See also"